dineshgpatil/Utilities/README.md

 Executing program

-1. Execute driverScript.py onyour machine.
+1. Execute driverScript.py using the python interpreter or through one of your favorite IDE.

-Help